zakdances/ReactiveMediaPlayer/README.md

 ReactiveMediaPlayer
 ===================

-A ReactiveCocoa-powered Media Player for iOS
+A ReactiveCocoa-powered media player for iOS

 Intro